sudiptog81/discord-documentation/README.md

-# Discord Bot Documentation
+# BeccaBot Documentation
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This repository contains the files for the documentation website for my Discord Bot.
+This repository contains the files for the documentation website for BeccaBot.

 ## Live Version

 This page is currently deployed.
-[View the live website.](https://www.nhcarrigan.com/discord-bot-documentation)
+[View the live website.](https://www.nhcarrigan.com/BeccaBot-documentation)

 ## Feedback, Bugs, and Contributions